CarstensMartin/Level-4-Task-20--Deployed-Monty-Hall-Game/README.md

 https://carstensmartin.github.io/Level-4-Task-20--Deployed-Monty-Hall-Game/

-## NOTE

-For the purpose of showing my project I uploaded 1 file location up.
-In practice I will CD into the file and commit from there, which will exclude the git ignore files

 ## Tip

 I left the answer in the console view for ease of testing as a recruiter and the "cheat code" way of playing the game.